A Super-Comfortable 'Take it Anywhere' Headphone

 The mellowness was notable on the intro to "Pigs (Three Different Ones)", which features both piercing highs and aggressive guitar blasts.
 Both felt less forceful, while Roger Waters' vocals were nicely showcased.

 "Skating Away" is an auditory treat no matter what, but the overall vibe can change depending on your gear.
 With the AEON 2 connected to the Alpha, the effect was calm with great resolution.
-Lower mids, string in particular, were delightfully defined.
+Lower mids, strings in particular, were delightfully defined.
 The xylophone and flute were pleasantly sweet, with the rough guitar blasts stepping back ever so slightly to let them shine.
 The bass felt very tight and controlled.

 Dragon Cable Recommendations